jdx/mise/README.md

 _Note: other PATH-like variables like `LD_LIBRARY_PATH` cannot be set this way._

-Environment variable values can be templated, see [Templates](#templates) for details.
+Environment variable values can be templates, see [Templates](#templates) for details.

 ```toml
 [env]